mrtuvn/car-parts/DOCUMENTATION.md

-# razor Documentation
+# Documentation

 ## Introduction

-Fastest E-commerce template built with `React`, `NextJS`, `TypeScript`, `React-Query` and `Tailwind CSS`.
+E-commerce template built with `React`, `NextJS`, `TypeScript`, `React-Query` and `Tailwind CSS`.
 It's very easy to use, we used `react-query` for data fetching .
 You can setup your api endpoint's very easily and your frontend team will love using it.

 ## Requirements

-- node(12.13.0 or later)
+- node(18.18.2 or later)
 - yarn(version 1)
 - editor: Visual Studio Code(recommended)